someshnarwade/hangman/other_solutions/README.md

 ## Solutions by other users

-you can this program using your command line.
+you can use this program using your command line.